Medicare has Resumed Covering Key Health Services for Homebound Adults (Updated Feb. 2026)

 Telehealth visits are covered by Medicare

-The loss of covered telehealth appointments presents an inconvenience to most Americans.
-But its impact is dire for homebound Medicare beneficiaries and their family caregivers.
+While the loss of covered telehealth appointments can be an inconvenience to most Americans, its impact is dire for homebound Medicare beneficiaries and their family caregivers.
 Telehealth appointments save the person we care for the ordeal and discomfort of travel.
-And they save us time we likely should be spending at work and money spent on gas and parking.
+And they save us time we likely should be spending at work and money spent on gas and parking instead of groceries.

-If we live in a rural area, telehealth appointments often mean the difference between accessing care at all and going without.
+If we live in a rural area, telehealth appointments often mean the difference between accessing care and going without.

 Telehealth visit coverage has also resumed for hospice patients’ required face-to-face encounters prior to their third or subsequent benefit period.